skaraman/sprite-animation-component/README.md

         "frames": [
           {x:0,y:0,ms:0}
         ],
-        "frameIterator":0
+        "frameIterator":0,
+        "msTimer":0
       }
     }
   }
 ```
-Where 'frames' holds an array of objects that indicate the beginning x and y pixel of the frame in the sprite sheet and ms is the time in milliseconds for the frame to display (currently does not support variable frame rate; all ms values, even if different, are added together and the animation plays at a steady frame rate for the total duration).
+Where 'frames' holds an array of objects that indicate the beginning x and y pixel of the frame in the sprite sheet and ms is the time in milliseconds for the frame to display.

 ##Extra information
 > read src/index.js comments for more information